-Rona Kobel, who was born in Freiburg in 1982 and studied at the University of the Arts in Berlin, creates her shiny, politically powerful objects from unique KPM porcelain.
-In the limited works "couRAGE" and "Freedoom", the artist designs each unique piece by hand, using a subtle twist that helps the Jewish designer Marguerite Friedlaender make a quiet comeback.
+Rona Kobel, who was born in Freiburg in 1982 and studied at the University of the Arts in Berlin, creates her shiny, politically charged objects from unique KPM porcelain.
+In the limited-edition works "couRAGE" and "Freedoom", the artist designs each unique piece by hand, using a subtle clou that helps the Jewish designer Marguerite Friedlaender to make a quiet comeback.

 The artist Rona Kobel